-Alertness — “continue steadfastly in prayer, being watchful in it…” Whenever I see footage of the White House, I’m intrigued by the snipers on the roof.
+Alertness — “continue steadfastly in prayer, being watchful in it…” When we visited the White House earlier this year, we saw snipers on the roof.
 They are part of the Secret Service Counter Assault Team.
 The Secret Service says that the snipers on the roof are the best in the world and must qualify every month hitting targets accurately at 1,000 yards.
-They are on a state of alert.
+They are in a state of alert.
 That’s kind of the image Paul gives us here.

 Thanksgiving — He also says that we should pray with thanksgiving.
 We need this because if we’re only alert but not thankful, we may start to get jittery.
 The cost of being in this spiritual battle will become too intense.
 Thanksgiving will lighten the load.
 It will help us to remember all that God has done for us already as we continue to pray for those around us.

 I like how Piper puts it: